 Stuttering/stammering is a form of speech disorder where the flow of speech is disrupted by involuntary repetition and prolongation of sounds, syllables, words or phrases, as well as unintentional blocks.
 Our speech-language therapists use formal assessment tools and clinical observations to determine severity of stuttering/stammering.
 Based on these results, the therapists would then be able to make individualised intervention goals for the child.

-The Speech Therapist will conduct an assessment during the first session.
+The Speech Therapist will conduct an assessment at our speech therapy centre during the first session.
 A number of procedures will be carried out to elicit and observe your child’s strengths and challenges in communication.

 Clinical Evaluation of Language Fundamentals - Fourth Edition (CELF-4)